There is an old sales joke that goes like this –

 Because sales processes are not only different for every company but for different products within a company, every sales pipeline should be unique and reflect the typical buyer’s journey for that product.

-When you manage your sales pipeline well, you will have total access to information such as –
+When your sales pipeline management is effective, you will have total access to information such as –

 - The total number of deals in your pipeline